 dc

-KEVIN PRATT was a founding partner and principal of EPIPHYTE Lab.
-In 2007 Kevin was appointed an Assistant Professor at the Cornell University Department of Architecture, where he conducted research and taught in the area of building technology and sustainable form.
-He often co-taught design research studios with Dana Cupkova, where they seeked to further develop strategies for adaptive component assemblies design using parametric CAD and environmental simulation software.
-Kevin received his Bachelor of Arts in Architecture (Magna Cum Laude) from Columbia University and a Master of Arts degree from the Environment & Energy Programme at the Architectural Association in London.
-He was a Registered Architect in the state of New York and LEED v2 Accredited Professional with over 25 years of experience as an academic, researcher and architect.
-From 2004 to 2007 Kevin was Director of Research at Kieran Timberlake Associates in Philadelphia where his work included developing daylighting, shading and thermal simulation analysis for the Sidwell Friends Middle School (a LEED Platinum building), the design and detailing of the solar thermal façade at the new Sculpture Building at Yale University, and the development of design, sustainable strategies and technologies for the Institute for Energy, Environment and Ecology at the University of Calgary.
+KEVIN PRATT (d.
+2013) was a founding partner and principal of EPIPHYTE Lab.
+In 2007, he was appointed Assistant Professor in the Department of Architecture at Cornell University, where he conducted research and taught at the intersection of building technology and sustainable form.
+He frequently co-taught design research studios with Dana Cupkova, focusing on the development of adaptive component assembly strategies using parametric CAD and environmental simulation workflows.
+Kevin received his Bachelor of Arts in Architecture (magna cum laude) from Columbia University and a Master’s degree from the Environment & Energy Programme at the Architectural Association in London.
+He was a registered architect in the state of New York and a LEED v2 Accredited Professional, with over 25 years of experience as an academic, researcher, and architect.
+From 2004 to 2007, Kevin served as Director of Research at Kieran Timberlake Associates in Philadelphia.
+His work there included daylighting, shading, and thermal simulation analysis for the LEED Platinum Sidwell Friends Middle School; design and detailing of the solar thermal façade at the new Sculpture Building at Yale University; and the sustainable design development strategies and technologies for the Institute for Energy, Environment and Ecology at the University of Calgary.
 Kevin also led research into prefabricated housing in collaboration with Living Homes and investigated the use of sustainable prefabrication technology for commercial space development.
-Prior to relocating to London in 2002, he spent five years at the design and façade consulting firm Evans Heintges Architects in New York City.
-Kevin was also a contributing writer to Artforum, and has written articles for various design and general interest publications, including TimeOut New York, Artbyte, Art on Paper.
-During his time at Cornell University Kevin was leading a multidisciplinary research group linking the departments of Computer Science, Architecture and Mechanical Engineering.
-Funded by the US dept. of Energy, this group was developing new methods in building simulation and parametrically based energy analysis.
-He was a fellow at the Atkinson Center for a Sustainable Future (ACSF), which seed-funded a collaborative research project on Integrated Digital Design Environment for Sustainable Architecture.
+Before relocating to London in 2002, he spent five years at the New York-based design and façade consulting firm Evans Heintges Architects.
+Kevin was also a contributing writer to ARTFORUM, and published articles in TimeOut New York, Artbyte, and Art on Paper, among others.
+At Cornell, Kevin led a multidisciplinary research group linking the departments of Computer Science, Architecture, and Mechanical Engineering.
+Funded by the U.S. Department of Energy, the group developed new methods for building simulation and parametric energy analysis.
+He was a fellow at the Atkinson Center for a Sustainability, which provided seed funding for his collaborative research on an Integrated Digital Design Environment for Sustainable Architecture.
+Kevin passed away unexpectedly on February 19, 2013.

 EPIPHYTE Lab has been founded on the premise that innovative architecture occurs at disciplinary boundaries, where design, insight, research and the built environment bleed across traditional didactic precincts.
 Our work is grounded in four fundamental principles: